Tutor, Audio Narrator, Text Editor, Artisan Garlic Braider

 4. Seed Savers (Iowa) 2018-19 seed.
 This is the original source for my Broadleaf Czech.
 But when I’ve searched for this seed in recent years, I’ve not been able to find seed from any of these sources.
 As recommended in the seed catalogs, I save my own seed (all the 5 varieties I grow) and plant that each year.

-5. In 2024 I’m looking for growers for my saved seed.
-If you have 4x4’ or larger raised bed you want to grow for me, I would supply my saved seed.
+5. In 2025 I’ve found growers for my saved seed.
+If you have 8’x12’ or larger raised bed where you want to grow for me in 2026, I would supply my saved seed.
 See “Garlic Growers needed” blog post for details.